Why are energy prices rising in the UK?

 “Bills are going up so much that there is a wholesale price risk which impacts the whole economy and that’s got to be a government lead, as much as we can provide ideas,” Energy UK’s chief executive Emma Pinchbeck told BBC Radio 4’s Today programme this month.

-At least 28 British energy suppliers went bust because of the burgeoning crisis in 2021 and their surviving competitors are urging the government to intervene as a matter of urgency.
+At least 28 British energy suppliers went bust because of the burgeoning crisis in 2021 and their surviving competitors are urging the government to intervene as a matter of urgency to save them from the same fate.

 Register for free to continue reading